Best Books about Spiritual Awakening and NonDuality

 I read ‘Pouring Concrete - A Zen Path to the Kingdom of God by Robert Harwood post retreat and it was the perfect book for me.
 Bob is an enthusiastic and honest narrator, and his story makes for a fascinating read.

 Each person’s ‘steps of spiritual awakening’ story is a personal one, and Bob goes into detail on the ups and downs on his path, such as his Christian upbringing, his marriage and working as a contractor whilst attending zen retreats.
 He also includes a lot of information on what worked for him, and I personally found it very useful.
-I really like reading about spiritual journeys and Bobs has been one of my favourites.
+I really like reading books about spiritual journeys and Bobs has been one of my favourites.

 Perfect Brilliant Stillness by David Carse